 If your pan is big enough, transfer the pasta to the pan with the sauce once the cauliflower is tender.
 Otherwise, combine everything in a large serving bowl.
 Toss together, then add the cubes of mozzarella.

-Make-Ahead and Freeze: This sauce freezes very well on its own.
-Cool completely then freeze in portions.
+Make-ahead and freeze: This sauce freezes very well on its own.
+Cool completely, and then freeze in portions.
 Thaw overnight in the fridge and reheat on the stovetop over medium heat.